Hu Sihui: Biography

 In 1330, Hu Sihui, no longer busy with the Emperor and his harem, completed and presented to the Court his book Yinshan zhengyao, summarising his experiences as court dietitian.
 The main idea of his work was that people preparing food for the Emperor are directly responsible for efficiency of the State, as a monarch may get sick from improper eating, and lose the ability to properly manage state affairs effectively.

 Legacy

 Hu Sihui's book was widely accepted in Later Yuan, but won even wider influence after the fall of Yuan.
 Ming Dynasty, after occupying Beijing in 1368, started to combine Chinese cuisine from other regions with the cosmopolitan cuisine of Yuan court.
 Jingtai Emperor of Ming (ruled 1449—1457) personally wrote a preface to an edition of Yinshan zhengyao.

-As a culinary encyclopedia, this book made some regional recipes aссepted as part of national cuisine of the whole of China.
-For example, it is this book that contained a recipe of a roast duck that could be a predecessor of the widely known Beijing duck.
+As a culinary encyclopedia, this book made some regional recipes accepted as a part of the national cuisine of the whole of China.
+For example, it is this book that contained a recipe for roast duck that could be a predecessor of the widely known Beijing duck.